bartcui/Game-Engine-Rust/README.md

 - Uses Manhattan distance (|dx| + |dy|) as the heuristic, which is admissible and consistent for grid-based movement.
 - Fully deterministic: identical inputs always produce identical paths.

 Passability rules and movement costs are defined through a pluggable policy interface (implemented as a Rust trait).
-This allows different behaviors without modifying the core solver, such as:
+This allows different behaviours without modifying the core solver, such as:

 - Player vs. enemy movement rules
 - Doors, keys, or locked tiles